-- 1. Students will know how to conduct themselves, as lab technicians in a biotechnology laboratory with the basic skills and knowledge required to function effectively in a research setting. - 2.
-Demonstrate proficiencies in both basic and advanced principles of chemistry and biology that are required by a person working as a lab technician or planning to enter into a four-year college science program. - Write clear precise technical reports that document and analyses their 3. work in a laboratory setting. - 4.
-Demonstrate the basics of Good Laboratory Practices (GLP). - Describe the culture found within the scientific community and what is 5. expected of persons employed in a research laboratory. - Keep a proper notebook required in a research setting.
-6. - 7. now the basic principle of genetics, molecular biology, cell biology, chemistry, biochemistry, and microbiology. - Employ sterile technique in the handling of bacterial cultures with knowl-8. edge of what is safe and what is hazardous. - 9 Understand and have skills in making solutions used in the laboratory as well as how to make accurate measurements using precision instruments such as balances and micropipettors. - Students will have gained skills in the use of recombinant DNA tech-10. niques, PCR, DNA sequence analysis, HPLC, gas chromatography, mass spectroscopy, IR spectroscopy, UV/VIS spectroscopy, as well as the use of the computer to collect and analyze experimental data. - 11.
+- 1. Students will know how to conduct themselves, as lab technicians in a biotechnology laboratory with the basic skills and knowledge required to function effectively in a research setting. - Demonstrate proficiencies in both basic and advanced principles of chemistry and biology that are required by a person working as a lab technician or planning to enter into a four-year college science program. - 3.
+Write clear precise technical reports that document and analyses their work in a laboratory setting. - 4.
+Demonstrate the basics of Good Laboratory Practices (GLP). - Describe the culture found within the scientific community and what is expected of persons employed in a research laboratory. - 6.
+Keep a proper notebook required in a research setting. - now the basic principle of genetics, molecular biology, cell biology, chemistry, biochemistry, and microbiology. - Employ sterile technique in the handling of bacterial cultures with knowledge of what is safe and what is hazardous. - Understand and have skills in making solutions used in the laboratory as well as how to make accurate measurements using precision instruments such as balances and micropipettors. - Students will have gained skills in the use of recombinant DNA techniques, PCR, DNA sequence analysis, HPLC, gas chromatography, mass spectroscopy, IR spectroscopy, UV/VIS spectroscopy, as well as the use of the computer to collect and analyze experimental data. - 11.
 Use computers to generate written reports, analyze data, collect information from databases, and use the Internet. - 12.
-Have an appreciation for the ethical issues that are relevant to the newly emerging field of biotechnology. - These courses are available only at Middlesex Community College.
-Students are encouraged to consult their advisor in planning their course of studies.
+Have an appreciation for the ethical issues that are relevant to the newly emerging field of biotechnology.